tubsn/flundr/README.md

 3.)
 Run: "composer install" in your flundr Directory to load all the Vendor Files

-4.) rename example.env to .env
+4.) rename example.env to .env and edit the Environment Config

 5.)
 Open your Browser and Visit your Domain